robigan/robigan-blog/content/posts/cpp-tutorial/index.md

 If you plan on using GitHub Codespaces, skip this section, and go to the codespaces section of this article.
 (Coming Soon)
 {{< /alert >}}

-Right now the new repository exists on the cloud, on GitHub's servers.
-We now have to clone (or in other words, download) the repository to our computer so we can develop C++ code locally.
+Right now, the new repository exists on the cloud, on GitHub's servers.
+We now have to clone (or in other words, download) the repository to our computer, so we can develop C++ code locally.

 Cloning is a very simple process, but is not part of the scope of this tutorial.
 So I'll go over it briefly;

-- Clone the repository
+* Clone the repository
-- Open the newly created project folder using Visual Studio Code
+* Open the newly created project folder using Visual Studio Code

 {{< alert >}}
 GitHub may provide an option when clicking the Code button to open directly in Visual Studio Code using a link.
 Or if you're logged into your GitHub account in Visual Studio Code, you can use the command palette (Ctrl + Shift + P) to clone the repository from Visual Studio Code using the **Git: Clone** command